The third trimester of pregnancy - what tests to take

 You'll be curious to learn about your unborn child's growth during your pregnancy.
 Prenatal testing can provide important details about the health of your unborn child as well as your own.

 Find out the advantages and hazards of every screening or test that your doctor suggests.
-Prenatal testing, according to most parents, help them feel more at ease and ready for the arrival of their kid.
-However, you have the option to accept or reject a test.
+Prenatal testing, according to most parents, helps them feel more at ease and ready for the arrival of their baby.
+However, you always have the right to accept or decline any test.

 Routine Screenings & Other Tests